Anshul-live/ark/README.md

-# ark
+# Ark

-## this readme is currently being put together by me and might not have the latest info.

-A tiny Git-like version control system (echo 'content addressable database' > /dev/null ) I’m building in C++ to learn how Git works under the hood.
+A minimal Git-like version control system built in C++ to understand how Git works under the hood.
+Ark implements the core concepts of content-addressable storage, object model, and version control in a clean, educational codebase.

-Right now it can:

-* Make a repository folder (`.ark`)
-* Turn a file into a blob object (with Git-style header + content)
-* Stage files to index
-* Create Tree from the index
-* Commit the changes (not complete)

-It’s minimal — just enough to explore the core ideas.
+## Features

+Ark currently supports:

+* **Repository Management**: Initialize repositories with `.ark` directory structure
+* **Object Model**: Blob, Tree, and Commit objects with Git-style headers
+* **Content Addressing**: SHA-256 hashing with compressed storage using zlib
+* **Staging Area**: Index-based staging system with file permissions
+* **Branching**: Create, list, and switch between branches
+* **Commits**: Create commits with parent relationships and merge support
+* **History**: View commit history and repository status
+* **Ignore System**: `.arkignore` file support for excluding files
+* **Working Directory**: Checkout and update working directory from commits

 ---